 Brand Name: Kenalog-40

 Treating inflammation in a number of different disorders, such as arthritis, bursitis, or tendonitis.
 It may also be used to treat asthma, allergic reactions, skin problems, or chronic pain.
 It may also be used for other conditions as determined by your doctor.

 Triamcinolone suspension is a corticosteroid.
 Exactly how it works to decrease irritation and swelling is not known, but it has a wide range of effects at the cell level.
 This relieves the discomfort caused by inflammation.

 - you are allergic to any ingredient in triamcinolone suspension

-- you have a systemic fungal infection, herpes infection of the eye, or a malaria infection in the brain
+- you have a systemic fungal infection or a malaria infection in the brain

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with triamcinolone suspension.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding